django-salesforce/django-salesforce/README.rst

 -  **Meta class options** - If an inner ``Meta`` class is used, it must be a descendant of ``SalesforceModel.Meta`` or must have ``managed=False``.

+-  **Defaulted on create** - Some fields have a dynamic default value unknown by Django and assigned by Salesforce if the field is omitted when a new object is inserted.
+This rule will not be used if the value is ``None``.
+   Sometimes is ``None`` even not accepted by Salesforce, while the missing value is ok.
+Django-salesforce supports it by a special default value ``model.BooleanField(default=models.DEFAULTED_ON_CREATE)``.
+That means "let it to Salesforce".
+This is useful for all fields marked by attribute ``defaultedOnCreate`` in Salesforce.
+For example the current user of Salesforce is assigned to ``owner`` field if no concrete user is  assigned, but None would be rejected.
+All boolean fields have different default values according to current ``Checked/Unchecked`` preferences.

 -  **Database Introspection with inspectdb** Tables that are exported into a Python model can be restricted by regular expression::